 - The plant prefers soft and mildly acidic water at 12dkh

 - Sufficient dosage of nutrients like 1-2 ppm of phosphate

 - Nitrates of 20 to 25 ppm

-- Iron doses and other micronutrients should also be administered
+- Iron doses and other micronutrients should also carefully managed

 - Enough injection of carbon dioxide of around 15 to 25mg per liter of water.